oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

+     __NOTE__: If your Kubernetes cluster nodes do not all have access to the database image in a local docker cache, then deploy a Kubernetes `docker secret` to the default namespace with login credentials for `container-registry.oracle.com`, and pass the name of this secret as a parameter to `start-db-service.sh` using `-s your-image-pull-secret`.
+Alternatively, copy the database image to each local docker cache in the cluster.
+For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).

      **WARNING:** The Oracle Database Docker images are supported only for non-production use.
 For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1).

-2. Use the sample script in `/tmp/operator-source/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with the schema prefix `FMW1`.
+2. Use the sample script in `/tmp/operator-source/kubernetes/samples/scripts/create-rcu-schema` to create an RCU schema for each domain (schema prefixes `FMW1` and `FMW2`).

    Note that this script assumes `Oradoc_db1` is the DBA password, `Oradoc_db1` is the schema password, and that the database URL is `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`.

    ```
    $ cd /tmp/operator-source/kubernetes/samples/scripts/create-rcu-schema
    $ ./create-rcu-schema.sh -s FMW1 -i container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
+   $ ./create-rcu-schema.sh -s FMW2 -i container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
    ```

+   __NOTE__: If your Kubernetes cluster nodes do not all have access to the fmw infrastructure image in a local docker cache, then deploy a Kubernetes `docker secret` to the default namespace with login credentials for `container-registry.oracle.com`, and pass the name of this secret as a parameter to `./create-rcu-schema.sh` using `-p your-image-pull-secret`.
+Alternatively, copy the fmw infrastructure image to each local docker cache in the cluster.
+For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).

    __NOTE__: If you need to drop the repository, use this command:

    ```
    $ drop-rcu-schema.sh -s FMW1
    ```

 ##### Increase introspection job timeout